zuri-training/Team-65-Favicon-gen/Ameer_Ogirimah.md

 1. Develop About Us page:The link to the issue is https://github.com/zuri-training/Team-65-Favicon-gen/issues/20 .

-1. I di the header and designed some
+2. I di the header and designed some

-1. Did the README.md documentation https://github.com/zuri-training/Team-65-Favicon-gen/issues/20
+3. Did the README.md documentation https://github.com/zuri-training/Team-65-Favicon-gen/issues/20

-2.
+4. Designed landing page: Link to the issue is https://github.com/zuri-training/Team-65-Favicon-gen/issues/26.
+And link to figma board is https://figma.com/ghhdb/jedhd/jgjng.

+I did aksdos sjsdjkok

+5.